shaikhayaan1924-bit/Ayaan_repository/README.md

      b.
 Used for loop from(1,50)
      c.
 Then added the number in for loop to the variable
      d.
 Showed the total sum with the print statement

+# Assignment-3
+Task 1: Calculate Factorial Using a Function
+     a.
+Created a function name factorial
+     b.
+Assigned a value 1 to an variable
+     c.
+Created a for loop in range(1,number+1) and then multiplied each iteration value with the variable assigned before.
+     d.
+Taken a number from user
+     e.
+Showed the factorial of number with the print statement

+Task 2: Using the Math Module for Calculations
+     a.
+Used math module
+     b.
+Taken number as an input from user.
+     c. printed the squareroot of the number using math.sqrt(number)
+     d. printed the logarithm of the number using math.log(number)
+     c. printed the sine in radian of the number using math.sin(number)